 Another important tip: Once you've added food to the hot grill, don't try to flip it over too soon.
 It needs to form a sear on the side that is cooking so the proteins firm up and are ready to release.
 If you start to flip your food and it isn't releasing easily from the grill, let it cook a little longer.
 Most of the time, it releases easily when it's cooked enough.
 That is, if you're starting with a clean, hot grill.
 If your grill is dirty, your food will likely stick no matter what else you do.

 Well, that's it.
-Told you it was simple!
+Told you it was simple to grill stick-free!
 Not rocket science, but sometimes it's the simple things that make life easy.
 I grill with much more confidence now that I've learned the secret to stick free grilling.
 Do you have any grilling tips to share?
 If so, please add a comment below.
 I'd love to hear from you.

 Make it a Yummy day!